Creighton vs. Florida A&M College Basketball Predictions & Picks - November 7

 Creighton Performance Insights

-- Creighton put up 76.4 points per game and allowed 68.4 last year, ranking them 64th in the country on offense and 123rd on defense.
+- At 76.4 points scored per game and 68.4 points allowed last season, Creighton was 64th in the nation on offense and 123rd defensively.

+- The Bluejays grabbed 34.6 rebounds per game and gave up 30.7 boards last season, ranking 41st and 148th, respectively, in the nation.

-- Last season Creighton was 24th-best in the country in assists with 15.7 per game.
+- Creighton was 24th-best in the nation in assists (15.7 per game) last year.

-- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last season, ranking 51st and 169th, respectively, in the country.
+- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last year, ranking 51st and 169th, respectively, in college basketball.

 Florida A&M Performance Insights

+- While Florida A&M ranked in the bottom 25 in college basketball in points per game last season with 58.6 (-2-worst), it ranked 174th in college basketball with 70 points surrendered per contest.

+- With 29.7 rebounds per game, the Rattlers ranked 294th in the country.
+They gave up 32.9 rebounds per contest, which ranked 294th in college basketball.

-- Florida A&M delivered only 9.7 dimes per game, which ranked second-worst in college basketball.
+- When it comes to assists, Florida A&M dished out only 9.7 per contest (second-worst in college basketball).

-- The Rattlers averaged 15 turnovers per game (ninth-worst in college basketball), and forced 11.7 turnovers per game (195th-ranked).
+- While the Rattlers were in the bottom 25 in the nation in turnovers per game with 15 (ninth-worst), they ranked 195th in college basketball with 11.7 forced turnovers per contest.

-- The Rattlers were 324th in college basketball with 5.8 three-pointers per game last year.
-Meanwhile, they ranked 323rd with a 31.3% shooting percentage from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.